Akshaykumar05/Keenable-Community-Forum/README.md

 * I'm building an open-source Community platform for Keenable organization, similar to the Discord and Slack but this web application would be self hosted on the local server.
 * So first we would see the self hosting and configarions of the web applicationand and later we would see it's deployment.
 * For the web application I have selected **Zulip** an open-source tool and now step by step we'll go for the selfhost.
-Ler's go..
+Let's go..

 ## Self-hosting (Steps)
 1. Download server